tinybagel/great_gatsbys/_pages/draw.md

 >Doctor Motiff.
 Colored Pencil and ink.

 ![Wolf](/great_gatsbys/IMG_1150 (2).JPG)
 >Wolf.
-MArker.
+Marker.
 Not my finest piece- what the heck with dog muzzles i don't understand- but i realy like the colours :)

 ![Majora's Mask](/great_gatsbys/IMG_1149 (2).JPG)
->Majora's mask.
+>Majora's Mask.
 Colored pencil and ink.
-Based on majora's mask from Legend of Zelda, i added Zentangle elements.
+Based on Majora's Mask from Legend of Zelda, i added Zentangle elements.